jessetsaoj/StreetView-Screenshotter/README.md

 4. UI should disappear, and a screenshot with GPS location should be taken and downloaded automatically

 _You can add a custom keyboard shortcut to screenshot in `chrome://extensions/shortcuts/` for Chrome and `edge://extensions/shortcuts/` for Edge_

+**Note:** If you use this extension in other websites instead of Google Map Street View, the CSS modification and screenshot will still be triggered.